Renewing your Trade Mark Registration

 When can the registration be renewed?

-Renewal of trade mark registration can be conducted as early as 12 months before the renewal due date.
-You can still renew up to six months past the trade mark renewal date in Australia.
+A renewal of can be filed as early as 12 months before the renewal due date.
+You can still renew up to six months past the trade mark renewal deadline in Australia.
 However, additional fees for extension will be added to the renewal fees.
 Your trade mark attorney can help prevent any additional fees being incurred or lapsing of the registration by sending you timely reminders before a renewal is due.

 After payment of the appropriate renewal fees, your trade mark attorney will notify you that the trade mark registration has been successfully renewed.